zaragz/advanced-r-programmin-/assignments/module-05-determinant-inverse-matrices/README.md

-# Module 5 - Matrix Algebra in R
+# Module 05 - Determinant and Inverse Matrices in R

 ## Assignment Description
-This assignment focuses on creating matrices in R and computing their determinant and inverse when possible.
+This assignment explores matrix creation in R and evaluates whether matrices have a valid determinant and inverse.
+The goal is to understand the conditions required for matrix inversion and how R handles errors when those conditions are not met.

 Two matrices were created:
 - A = matrix(1:100, nrow = 10)
 - B = matrix(1:1000, nrow = 10)

-The goal was to analyze whether these matrices have a determinant and inverse.

 ---

 ## Files in This Repository

-- weekX_matrix_hw.R
+- module-05-determinant-inverse-matrices.R
-  R script used to create matrices and perform calculations
+  R script used to create matrices, compute determinants, and attempt inversions

-- console_output.txt
+- console-output.txt (optional)
-  Output from running the R script
+  Output from running the R script, including error messages

 ---